 The Apparel and Merchandising program emphasizes study in apparel and textile design, product development and sourcing, and the marketing and retailing of consumer goods.
-The program encompasses global study of the cultural/historical economic, and scientific aspects of the textile and apparel industry, while fostering an understanding and implementation of socially responsible business practices.
+The program encompasses the global study of the cultural/historical economic, and scientific aspects of the textile and apparel industry while fostering an understanding and implementation of socially responsible business practices.

 Effective Fall 1999